 Few cities celebrate as this city in Mexico celebrates it – the folks are divided into those who celebrate it and those for whom it is a reflective moment.
 Many dress up like Mary and Joseph and re-enact the journey to Bethlehem and seek shelter.
 Your kids will love it for sure.
 What makes Christmas celebration in this town is the fact that it is filled with grand churches, scintillating architecture and grand Zocalos.
 No wonder then, that this town is a UNESCO World Heritage site.

-Honorable mentions, which couldn’t make it to the ultimate list of best places for family Christmas holidays in 2017.
+Honorable mentions, which couldn’t make it to the ultimate list of best places for family Christmas holidays.

 14. Boston, Massachusetts, USA

 This is an old city and if you want your family Christmas celebrations to be steeped in tradition with the right old-world ambience Boston is your place.

 If you want a subdued, but religious Christmas holiday for your family, Rome is your best bet.
 Rome’s celebrations are centered around faith and tradition which makes it unique.

 If you are looking for a white Christmas for your family with a lot of snow around, Aspen is your best holiday spot.
 We are sure Colorado’s most famous mountain town won’t disappoint your family and kids.